GingerNinja1979/HUDL_QA_PROJECT/README.md

 - Cross browser testing - Only tested in Chrome
 - Performance Testing
 - Accessibility Testing
-- Forgot Password - Out of scope but probably something we could also test
 - Duplicated code - eg: self._wait.until and wait_for - In future i would like to avoid using duplicated code
 - Social login options & MFA are out of scope for this work